Fisher & Paykel

 Possible Causes

-Wet or dirty spark electrode, Misaligned electrode relative to flame, Stuck ignition switch on control knob, Moisture in switch harness
+Wet or dirty spark electrode, misaligned electrode relative to the flame, a stuck ignition switch on the control knob, or moisture in the switch harness.

 How to Fix / Troubleshooting